igorwaw/advent16/day10-14/README.md

 ## Day 13: A Maze of Twisty Little Cubicles

 Finding distance on a 2D grid.
 Classic BFS algorithm works perfectly.

+## Day 14: One-Time Pad

+We need to generate 64 MD5 hashes.
+The hash is correct if it has 3 of the same characters in a row AND in the next 1000 hashes there's one that has the same character repeated twice.
+Easy.
+But it's clear to see that naive solution would calculate same hash many times.
+Simple solution: use cache from functools.

+For part 2, we need to use key stretching, each hash is looped 2016 times.